 In making its decisions, the committee is required by Code to take into account the intent of chapter 257 in Code (school foundation formula) to equalize educational opportunity, to provide a good education for all the children of Iowa, to provide property tax relief, to decrease the percentage of school costs paid from property taxes and to provide reasonable control of school costs.
-The committee is also required to take into account the amount of funds (unexpended fund balance and unspent budget authority) available before making any determinations on modified allowable growth, supplemental aid, or use of fund balance.
+The committee is also required to take into account the amount of funds (unexpended fund balance and unspent budget authority) available before making any determinations on modified supplemental amount, supplemental aid, or use of fund balance.

 The SBRC has the Following Authority